bharatkumar-777/bharatkumar-777/README.md

 I love turning ideas into polished apps and helping teams ship fast.

 ## About Me
-- 🌱 Currently building **Rent VIP**, a real-estate mobile app, and experimenting with Flutter alongside React Native.
+- 🌱 Currently building **Rent VIP**, a real-estate mobile app, and experimenting with SwiftIos alongside React Native.
 - 🚀 Notable work:

   - **AttorneyShield** – Legal services app with secure file handling and media playback.

-  - **RedTag** – Legal services app with secure file handling and media playback.
+  - **RedTag** – An E-commerce application with more than one million developers and 40k active users daily.

 - 💡 Always exploring ways to improve developer experience — from custom loaders and animations to better boilerplates and tooling.
 - 🤝 Open to collaborations on mobile projects, especially around rich media, subscriptions, and personalized notifications.